It's time to revamp this place and by revamp, I mean here's a new quote:

 So, you mean to tell me that 14 year old Joey was doing who knows what all night long in the candlelight?
 That doesn't sound so clean-cut to me.
-If our mom's knew we were listening to songs about 14-year olds having sex, would they have taken us so willingly to their concerts?Little girl, whenever Im around you, all in love is fair, girl.
+If our mom's knew we were listening to songs about 14-year olds having sex, would they have taken us so willingly to their concerts?

-.
+WAIT!
+Stop the presses, he's 14, and is singing about a little girl.
 What defines little when you are 14?
 Ten or 11?
 He was having sex with an 11 year old? *gasp*

 Today I would like to turn your attention to the valuable side of life.
 New Kids on the Block didn't just teach you about love and acceptance, they taught you about love and acceptance of the same sex even when they're crack whores.
 Yeah, I hate to break it to you guys but NKOTB was gay, as evidenced in today's lyrics.